 An additional tip?
 Add a bit of really simple math and have all the students measure and draw center lines before they start drawing.
 It really helps with the radial symmetry, and offers a mini lesson in using a ruler too.

 If you like this project, I have many more in my “Christmas Drawing” ebook in my PDF Shop.
 Just click on the link or book to learn more.

 - View and download Poinsettia PDF Tutorial

 - Heavy drawing paper, cut to 12″ x 12″ or some other size square

 - Black permanent marker (thick ones will add the most definition)*

 *The above product link is a referral.
 If you click through and take action, I’ll be compensated a small amount, at no extra expense to you.

-- Students use a ruler to measure half way marks on all sides of the paper.
-They use the ruler to connect them afterwards.
+- Use a ruler to measure half way marks on all sides of the paper.
+Connect the marks afterward so you know where the center is.
 Note: LIGHT lines will really look better than heavy ones.

-- Students draw the poinsettia according to the tutorial.
+- Draw the poinsettia according to the tutorial.

-- The drawing is traced with a black marker.
+- Trace the drawing with a black marker.

-- The center circles are colored with a yellow crayon.
+- Color the center circles with yellow crayons.

 - Use either crayons or tempera paint to fill in the flower.
 If you’re not cutting it out, then coloring a background will make it look even more colorful.